dbissell6/DFIR/Blue_Book/Blue_Book.md

 # Logs + Registry
 ## Intro
-Logs are similar to pcaps in they are a long list of events, the main difference is logs tend to be local events(obviously not true for things like browser/apache/nginx logs).
+Logs are similar to pcaps in they are a long list of events.

 In some cases, logs may contain references to files or binary data, but the actual data is not stored within the log itself.
 For example, a security log might contain an entry that indicates that a file was created or deleted, but the actual file is not stored within the log.
 Here things like powershell commands are highly sus.